 What is immersive learning?

-Immersive learning is the process of learning that completely plunges the learner in either physical or virtual interactive learning environments.
-Which then allows them to experience realistic work scenarios.
+Immersive learning is the process of learning that completely plunges the learner in either physical or virtual interactive learning environments –allowing them to experience realistic work scenarios.

 So why is immersive learning more effective than traditional learning?